 - 2.-(1) In this Act, unless the context otherwise requires - "Authority" means the Maritime and Port Authority of Singapore established under the Maritime and Port Authority of Singapore Act (Cap.
-170A); - "Bunker Convention" means the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001; - "Bunker Convention country" means a country in respect of which the Bunker Convention is in force; - "Bunker Convention State" means a State which is a party to the Bunker Convention; - "bunker oil" means any hydrocarbon mineral oil, including lubricating oil, used or intended to be used for the operation or propulsion of a ship, and any residues of such oil; - "Court" means the General Division of the High Court;
+170A); - "Bunker Convention" means the International Convention on Civil Liability for Bunker Oil Pollution Damage 2001; - "Bunker Convention country" means a country in respect of which the Bunker Convention is in force; - "Bunker Convention State" means a State which is a party to the Bunker Convention; - "bunker oil" means any hydrocarbon mineral oil, including lubricating oil, used or intended to be used for the operation or propulsion of a ship, and any residues of such oil; - "Court" means the High Court; - "damage" includes loss; - "Director" means the Director of Marine appointed under section 4 of the Merchant Shipping Act (Cap.
+179) and includes the Deputy Director of Marine appointed thereunder; - "gross tonnage", in relation to a ship, means its gross tonnage calculated in accordance with the regulations in Annex 1 of the International Convention on Tonnage Measurement of Ships 1969; - "master" includes every person, except a pilot, having command or charge of a ship;